WilliamHoang/bitwise_operators/Logical_Operators/README.md

 # Bitwise Logical Operators

 We will explore 4 operators relating to combining values in their binary base 2 formats together.
 These are similar to boolean operators and can be referenced in code.
-The 4 ooperators:
+The 4 operators:

   - And Operator:  &
   - OR Operator:  |